CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise 2: Training the Model.md

 ### Task 1 : Create and Customize Prompts

+Creating and customizing prompts involves designing specific, targeted questions or statements to elicit desired responses or actions.
+This process includes defining clear objectives, understanding the audience, and using precise language to ensure clarity and relevance.
+Customization can further refine prompts to align with particular contexts or user needs, enhancing engagement and effectiveness in various applications such as education, customer service, and AI interactions.

 1. From the left navigation menu, under **Components**, select **Deployments (1)**.

 1. On the **Define an endpoint to deploy your model**, under **Model deployments** tab, select **+ Deploy base model (2)**.